grrrwaaa/courses/film6246/unreal.md

 still true?
 When playing: Alt+Enter to switch between VR mode Control+R to reset the forward view
--->

 - Blueprint **timelines** are ways we can make a sequence of events happen -- and we can also make them happen in reverse.
-See day/night example below.
+See day/night example.

 vr: http://www.tomlooman.com/getting-started-with-vr/
 -> Edit > Editor Preferences / General: Experimental / VR / Enable VR Editing (tick)